-- Of the total amount of waste generated by health-care activities, about 80% is general waste.
+- Of the total amount of waste generated by health-care activities, about 85% is general, non-hazardous waste.

-- Every year an estimated 16 000 million injections are administered worldwide, but not all of the needles and syringes are properly disposed of afterwards.
+- Every year an estimated 16 billion injections are administered worldwide, but not all of the needles and syringes are properly disposed of afterwards.

-Health-care activities, protect and restore health and save lives.
-But what about the wastes and by-products they generate?
+Health-care activities protect and restore health and save lives.
+But what about the waste and by-products they generate?

-Of the total amount of waste generated by health-care activities, about 80% is general waste comparable to domestic waste.
-The remaining 20% is considered hazardous material that may be infectious, toxic or radioactive.
+Of the total amount of waste generated by health-care activities, about 85% is general, non-hazardous waste comparable to domestic waste.
+The remaining 15% is considered hazardous material that may be infectious, chemical or radioactive.

 Types of waste

-Waste and by-products cover a diverse range of materials, as the following list illustrates (percentages are approximate values):
+Waste and by-products cover a diverse range of materials, as the following list illustrates:

-- pathological waste: recognizable body parts and contaminated animal carcasses;
+- Pathological waste: human tissues, organs or fluids, body parts and contaminated animal carcasses;

-- sharps: syringes, needles, disposable scalpels and blades, etc.;
+- Sharps waste: syringes, needles, disposable scalpels and blades, etc.;

-- pharmaceuticals: expired, unused, and contaminated drugs and vaccines;
+- Pharmaceutical waste: expired, unused and contaminated drugs and vaccines;

 - Cyctotoxic waste: waste containing substances with genotoxic properties (i.e. highly hazardous substances that are, mutagenic, teratogenic or carcinogenic), such as cytotoxic drugs used in cancer treatment and their metabolites;

-- radioactive waste: such as glassware contaminated with radioactive diagnostic material or radiotherapeutic materials;
+- Radioactive waste: such as products contaminated by radionuclides including radioactive diagnostic material or radiotherapeutic materials; and

 The major sources of health-care waste are: